sriharib128/Music_Encryption/README.md

    ```

 4. The script will perform the following steps:
-   - Generate multiple look-up tables for encryption.
+   - Generate multiple look-up tables using different ragas.
-   - Select the best look-up table based on the scoring function.
+   - Encrypt the plaintext into multiple encrypted audio sequences.
-   - Encrypt the plaintext using the selected look-up table.
+   - Score the encrypted audio sequences based on a pleasantness metric.
-   - Generate an audio sequence based on the encrypted swaras.
+   - Select the best raga and look-up table based on the scoring function.
-   - Decrypt the audio sequence back into the original plaintext.
+   - Decrypt the selected encrypted audio sequence back into the original plaintext.

-5. The encrypted ciphertext, generated audio file `audio_{raga_name}.wav`, and decrypted plaintext will be displayed in the console.
+5. The selected raga name, look-up table, encrypted ciphertext, and decrypted plaintext will be displayed in the console.

 ## File Structure